Industrial Light & Magic: History

 In 2005, ILM extended its operations to Lucasfilm Singapore, which also includes the Singapore arm of Lucasfilm Animation.
 In 2006, ILM invented IMoCap (Image Based Motion Capture Technology).
 By 2007, ILM was one of the largest visual effects vendors in the motion picture industry and had one of the largest render farms (named Death Star).
 In 2011, it was announced the company was considering a project-based facility in Vancouver.
 ILM first opened a temporary facility in Vancouver before relocating to a new 30,000-square-foot studio on Water Street in the Gastown district in 2014.

 In October 2012, Disney bought ILM's parent company, Lucasfilm, acquiring ILM, Skywalker Sound, and LucasArts in the process.
 Disney stated that it had no immediate plans to change ILM's operations, but began to lay off employees by April of the next year.
 Following the restructuring of LucasArts in April 2013, ILM was left overstaffed and the faculty was reduced to serve only ILM's visual effects department.
 ILM opened a London studio headquartered in the city's Soho district on October 15, 2014.

 On November 7, 2018, ILM opened a new division targeted at television series called ILM TV.
 It will be based in ILM's new 47,000-square-foot London studio with support from the company's locations in San Francisco, Vancouver and Singapore.
 In July 2019, ILM announced the opening of a new facility in Sydney, Australia.
 In the same year, ILM introduced StageCraft.
 Also known as "The Volume", it uses high-definition LED video walls to generate virtual sceneries and was first used in The Mandalorian.
 Following Disney's acquisition of 21st Century Fox, Fox VFX Lab was folded into ILM, including the Technoprops division.
 In October 2022, ILM opened a new studio in Mumbai.
+In May 2023, ILMxLAB was rebranded as ILM Immersive.

+In August 2023, Lucasfilm announced it would close the ILM studio in Singapore due to economic factors affecting the industry and the 2023 Hollywood labor disputes.
+The closure affected 340 Singapore-based jobs.
+Employees continued working until the end of the year.
+Disney confirmed that it would be helping employees to either find work with local companies with similar skills requirements or relocate to ILM's other studios in London, Vancouver, Sydney and Mumbai.
+An ILM Singapore employee confirmed that the closure of the Singaporean studio was linked to the strike.